danilowoz/danilowoz.com/src/pages/blog/sandpack.md

 ## A bit of self-reflection

 From a particular moment in my career, React.js started becoming omnipresent in the front-end community.
-Seeing so much innovation in the open-source community cultivated a strong desire in me to contribute to something real with a positive impact. <strong>Something that could last and possibly make the world a bit fairer.</strong>

-This internal force manifested in impulsive actions and made me go beyond to pursue my goals.
-Maybe unconsciously, I knew when I joined the CodeSandbox team that its values (to be accessible, collaborative, and empowering) could give me the chance to achieve this goal in my career.
+Seeing so much innovation in the open-source community cultivated a strong desire in me to contribute to something real with a positive impact. <strong>Something that could last and possibly make the world a bit fairer.</strong> I knew when I joined the CodeSandbox team that its values (to be accessible, collaborative, and empowering) could give me the chance to achieve this goal in my career.

 Never would I have imagined getting the chance to contribute to the long-awaited new React.js documentation, which may be the hugest thing I've done in the open-source space<label class="margin-toggle sidenote-number"></label><span class="sidenote">[React.dev: docs contributors](https://react.dev/community/docs-contributors)</span>.
 So, I couldn't have been more motivated when CodeSandbox set this challenge for me and the team.